wp19991/LMUCS/README.md

 3. Next, navigate into the specific model file directory:
     ```bash
     cd ./model/qwen2.5_0.5b_drone_q4

+    # Download the file "qwen2_5-0.5B-after-Q4_0.gguf" from the release and save it here
     ```
 4. Run the following command.
 Ollama will create (register) the model locally based on the `Modelfile_q4` file.
 This file points to the required GGUF model file.
     ```bash